TLouf/discrete_maths/notes.typ

   A graph $G = (V, E)$ is a tree if and only if there exists a unique path between any pair of vertices.
 ]

-#theorem[
-  Any tree with at least two vertices contains at least two vertices of degree one.
-]

-== Properties of Trees

 #definition[
   How to grow a tree?
   1. Start from the trivial tree $T = ({r}, emptyset)$, where $r$ is the root vertex.